paulbradshaw/SQLstuff/README.md

-# SQLstuff
+# SQL stuff

-Notes, tools, examples for SQL and its variants
+This repo is for notes, tools, examples for SQL and its variants.